 Professional photography shoots are generally not allowed inside the hotel and casinos.

-I still try to take pictures of clients sitting on the slots machines or in a indoor public area, but I always make it fast.
+I still try to take pictures of clients sitting on the slots machines or in a indoor area, but I always make it fast.
 I also make sure to pick a spot that is far away from security or any employee.
 By the time any one does spot us, we are already finished and ready to move on.

 Photo sessions are best taken outside.